bebebebebe/Interrupt/README.md

 When the client presses a (alphanumeric, space, or punctuation) key, the client sends a chat message to the server.

-When the server receives a [chat message from a client](#client-msg), the server sends all clients a [chat message](#server-msg) with data about the nicknames of clients in the client list and who is the 'speaker', and data representing the state of the last 45 characters of chat text as described above.
+When the server receives a [chat message from a client](#sent-by-client), the server sends all clients a [chat message](#sent-by-server) with data about the nicknames of clients in the client list and who is the 'speaker', and data representing the state of the last 45 characters of chat text as described above.

 When the client receives such a chat message from the server, the client overwrites the chat names list and chat text in the terminal to reflect the updated state.

-## Message formats:{#message-formats}
+## Message formats

-### Sent by client: {#client-msg}
+### Sent by client

 connect:
 `{'type' => 'connect', 'name' => (String), 'time' => (timestamp String)}`